Select Page

 What does this mean?

-The state’s Second District Court of Appeal will now decide whether to uphold the Court’s ruling that the City of North Port was within its rights to reject the WV4RG petition to de-annex Wellen Park from the City of North Port or send the issue back, yet again, to the North Port City Commission with instructions on how to proceed.
+The state’s 2nd DCA will now decide whether to uphold the Court’s ruling that the City of North Port was within its rights to reject the WV4RG petition to de-annex Wellen Park from the City of North Port or send the issue back, yet again, to the North Port City Commission with instructions on how to proceed.

 Overview